 Learn more about the history of the Voting Rights Act and modern day voting suppression and restrictions.
 Analyze laws in their own state as well as other states and the extent to which those laws expand or suppress people’s right to vote.
 Read about what’s happening with voting in the news, including the primary election in your state and other states, and how voters may be disenfranchised.
 In addition, understand what each candidate is saying about voting rights, whether they think it is a problem and their specific ideas for addressing it.
 Students can:

-- Write a letter to their members of Congress with their views about voting rights in their state, as well as the Voting Rights Amendment Act of 2015.
+- Write to their members of Congress with their views about voting rights in their state, as well as the Voting Rights Amendment Act of 2015.

 - Create a map or infographic of the country, identifying which states have which voter restriction laws.